gnewtong/color-contrast-analyzer/README.md

 1. Select color ramps for the X and Y axes in the "Inspect" tab
 2. The grid will display contrast ratios between all color combinations
-3. Colors are automatically chosen for optimal readability (black or white text)

 ### Editing Colors

-- Click on any color name or hex value in the grid to edit inline
+- Click on any color or contrast ratio in the grid to edit inline
+- Add start, end, or midpoint stops
+- Adjust colors to reach certain contrast ratios
 - Changes are automatically saved
-- Invalid hex values will revert to the original value

 ### Exporting

-- Use the "Export SVG" button to download the current grid as an SVG file
+- Use the "Export SVG" button to download the current grid as an SVG file, or copy directly to clipboard
 - The exported file includes all color information and contrast ratios

 ## Project Structure